yztz/MsgGo/README_EN.md

 > 2. The volume of messages sent, content compliance, and delivery rates are subject to real-time monitoring and restrictions imposed by your mobile network operator.
 > 3. This software cannot intervene in the operator's filtering mechanisms or billing standards.
 Users shall bear full legal responsibility for the legality of the content sent and any resulting consequences.
 > 4. It is strictly forbidden to use this tool for telecommunications fraud, the dissemination of spam, or any other illegal or non-compliant activities.
+> 5. This software is strictly intended for personal or internal corporate communications.
+Use for commercial marketing or advertising distribution is strictly prohibited.
+For marketing-related services, please consult a qualified professional SMS service provider.

 ## Updates